Vitali Kravtsov

-Vitali Yuryevich Kravtsov (Виталий Юрьевич Кравцов; born 23 December 1999) is a Russian professional ice hockey winger who is an unrestricted free agent.
-He most recently played for the Abbotsford Canucks in the American Hockey League (AHL) while under contract to the Vancouver Canucks of the National Hockey League (NHL).
-He was drafted ninth overall by the New York Rangers in the 2018 NHL Entry Draft.
+Vitali Yuryevich Kravtsov (Виталий Юрьевич Кравцов; born 23 December 1999) is a Russian professional ice hockey winger for Traktor Chelyabinsk in the Kontinental Hockey League (KHL).
+He was drafted ninth overall by the New York Rangers in the 2018 NHL entry draft.

 Playing career

 Kravtsov made his KHL debut during the 2016–17 season.
 During the 2018 KHL playoffs, Kravtsov tied the KHL record for most points by an 18-year-old in the postseason, and later broke it on 21 March 2018.

-On 22 June 2018, Kravtsov was drafted ninth overall by the New York Rangers in the 2018 NHL Entry Draft.
+On 22 June 2018, Kravtsov was drafted ninth overall by the New York Rangers in the 2018 NHL entry draft.
 He was signed by the Rangers to a three-year, entry-level contract on 3 May 2019.

 After attending the Rangers 2019 training camp, Kravtsov was assigned to make his North American debut with AHL affiliate, the Hartford Wolf Pack, to start the 2019–20 season.
 Registering 1 assist in 5 games, Kravtsov opted to continue his development back in Russia, securing a loan for the remainder of the season with former club, Traktor Chelyabinsk of the KHL, on 28 October 2019.
-Kravtsov appeared in 11 games in his return to Chelyabinsk, recording 3 points, before his loan was ended prematurely by the Rangers and he was re-assigned to re-join the Wolf Pack on 13 December 2019.
+Kravtsov appeared in 11 games in his return to Chelyabinsk, recording 3 points, before his loan was ended prematurely by the Rangers and he was reassigned to re-join the Wolf Pack on 13 December 2019.

 On 30 August 2020, Kravtsov signed a one-year extension with Traktor Chelyabinsk.
 Kravtsov made his NHL debut in the Rangers' 3–2 shootout loss to the Buffalo Sabres on 3 April 2021.
 He scored his first NHL goal against the New Jersey Devils on 18 April 2021.

 On 12 October 2021, after not making the Rangers' 2021–22 opening night roster, and being sent down to the Hartford Wolf Pack, Kravtsov refused to report to Hartford and was given permission to contact other teams to facilitate a trade.
 On 3 November, Kravtsov was loaned to Traktor Chelyabinsk.
 On 13 June 2022, he signed a one-year contract extension with the Rangers.